gocontractdev/flaky-test-threat/README.md

 (For running base shell here you DO NOT need this).

 ## Process:
+The general steps for the process of verifying and addressing the threat is as follows:

+0- Boostrapping: The shell file will automatically install and clone required repositories and places them on the right spots.
+Afterward it runs the generator.py to grab the files necessary from the previous assignment and to run actuall.py.

+1- Simulate: actuall.py is actually the main python script from the previous task.
+I have modified it here to accept a runtime argument: "SIMULATE".
+When running actuall.py on simualte mode it will only process the reruns folder to make all_reruns.csv.
+This file basically includes all the test cases used in the work (± 568000).
+For each test case the information about its location and the whether falky behavior has been observed is stored.
+If flaky behavior is observed the column 'frequency' shows number of re-execution when the test first showed flipping behavior and was confirmed to be flaky.

+2- Sample: In this step we collect a random sample with 1% size of original population from the all_reruns.
+Test files selected will be stored temporary in sample_runs.csv.
+These tests have to be executed multiple times.

+3- Comapre: This last step is done in [comparison jupyter](./process/comparison.ipynb).
+We compare the population and our sampling distribution to see if the difference is really significant enough to nullify the base hypothesis.

 To execute the process run the following shell command.
 It automatically initiates and runs all necessary codes:

 ```shell